wbollock/CrappyAV/README.md

 A terrible CLI AV.
 Grabs MD5 hashes of virus files and lets the user scan individual files to see if they match against known virus hashes.

+**Nota Bene**:
+*Please* do not use this in a production environment or if you're actually worried about malicious files.
+It is a student project.

 ## Option Menu
 ![](img/crappyavheader.png)